alist/roast-wander/README.md

 chrome extension to wander public spaces at roast.

-# Loading the extension
+# Using the extension

+1. Download or clone
+2. Follow these instructions to add the files to chrome

 https://developer.chrome.com/extensions/getstarted#unpacked

-# Using it

-## Before using it
-First you need to open the roast wander "Background Page" from the `chrome://extensions/` page.
-Otherwise, we can't maintain state between jitsi pages.
+3. First you need to open the roast wander "Background Page" from the `chrome://extensions/` page.
+Otherwise, we can't maintain state between jitsi pages to keep going if there's nobody in the room.
+(I think)

-## Using it

-You then need to go to your first jitsi video, and hit the button in the browser.
+4. You then need to go to your first jitsi room, and hit the button in the browser.
+If there are multiple people in the room, you have to hit the "R" button a few times.